 ‘Land’ involving heritage items – Mulpha Australia Limited v Central Sydney Planning Committee NSWLEC 179

-In this case, the Court was considering an integrated development application seeking consent to conserve a heritage listed building (both the building and its curtilage is listed on the State Heritage Register), and construct a 16 storey residential apartment building on a differing part of the same Torrens Title Lot.
+In this case, the Court was considering an integrated development application seeking consent to conserve a heritage listed building (both the building and its curtilage being listed on the State Heritage Register), and construct a 16 storey residential apartment building on a differing part of the same Torrens Title Lot.
 The Heritage Council provided general terms of approval regarding the conservation of the building, but also provided some comments regarding the construction of the residential building on the same site.
 The applicant began proceedings on the basis that the consent authority was unable to properly determine the DA without the Heritage Council indicating whether it would provide terms of approval in relation to the entire DA.

 ‘Land’ involving an extractive industry – Boral Resources (NSW) v Camden Council NSWLEC 1623

-In this case, Camden Council refused a DA to co-locate a mobile concrete batching plant on the respective lot.
-The applicant believed that the DA was permissible under clause 7(4) of the State Environment Planning Policy (Mining, Petroleum Production and Extractive Industries) 2007, which provides that if extractive industry is already being carried out on the respective land (with development consent) then the concrete works of certain types should also be able to be carried out.
+In this case, Camden Council refused DA to co-locate a mobile concrete batching plant on the respective lot.
+The applicant believed that the DA was permissible under clause 7(4) of the State Environment Planning Policy (Mining, Petroleum Production and Extractive Industries) 2007, which provides that if extractive industry is already being carried out on the land (with development consent) then the concrete works of certain types should also be able to be carried out.

-Both of these cases demonstrate that when a provision of legislation or a statutory instrument involves the consideration of ‘land’ involved in the specific DA, the Court will pay particular attention to the wording of the provision, as well as the statutory context.
+Both cases demonstrate that when a provision of legislation or a statutory instrument involves the consideration of ‘land’ involved in the specific DA, the Court will pay particular attention to the wording of the provision, as well as the statutory context.
 While in some instances land may be defined by its Torrens title lot (eg. if the relevant legislation/provision states that it is), it cannot be assumed that will always be the case.